stardot/beebem-windows/README.md

 | `InnoSetup\Installer.vcxproj`        | Inno Setup installer project file |
 | `ZipFile\ZipFile.vcxproj`            | Distribution zip project file     |

-These project files are set up to target Windows XP, which we use to create release binaries.
+Please note that these project files are set up to target Windows XP, which we use to create release binaries.
 This requires the following optional Visual Studio 2019 components to be installed:

 * MSVC v140 - VS 2015 C++ build tools (v14.00)
 * C++ Windows XP Support for VS 2017 (v141) tools [Deprecated]

+If you're building on Windows 10, and don't want to install anything else, see the section below for people only need Windows 10 compatibility.

-You also will need to download and install the [Microsoft DirectX 9.0 SDK (June 2010)](https://www.microsoft.com/en-us/download/details.aspx?id=6812).
+Otherwise: you also will need to download and install the [Microsoft DirectX 9.0 SDK (June 2010)](https://www.microsoft.com/en-us/download/details.aspx?id=6812).

 To build the installer from within Visual Studio, you'll need to download and install [Inno Setup 5.6.1](https://files.jrsoftware.org/is/5/).